yash-clear/amigo/README.md

 # amigo
-It is a bot in discord channel.
-Performs all the basic fucnctions (ping,hi,embedded msgs)and it is linkage to jokes api, cmds starts with '!'
+It is a bot in discord in Coding Development Channel.
+Performs all the basic functions
+-ping
+-hello
+-can send embedded messages
+-linked to jokes api
+Cmd(s) starts with '!'